-A list of the most 'commonly applicable relevant factors'184 is included in s 2.1 of Schedule 2 of the FOI Act, and these factors are explained below.
+A list of the most 'commonly applicable relevant factors'210 is included in s 2.1 of Schedule 2, and these factors are explained below.
 This list is not, however, exhaustive and a decision-maker will need to identify and consider all factors that may be relevant to the public interest, including factors not listed in Schedule 2.

-As there is limited case law available regarding such pro-disclosure factors, examples of scenarios where such factors have been considered relevant in Ombudsman FOI reviews have been provided.
-It is anticipated that this section of the guideline will expand over time.
+Examples of scenarios where such factors have been considered relevant in Ombudsman FOI reviews have been provided.
+It is anticipated that this section of the guideline will expand over time as the case law continues to grow.